You are here

 The program requirements for the STB can be completed in one of two ways:

-The courses of the M.Div. program fulfill the program requirements for the S.T.B. (please see the curriculum for the M.Div.)
+The courses of the M.Div. program fulfill the program requirements for the S.T.B., provided a biennium in philosophy has been completed as well (please see the curriculum for the M.Div.)
 At the end of the course of study, the student must successfully pass S.T.B. written and oral examinations.

 Commuter Track (79 credit hours)